+'''

-''' usage: system_runscript <SYSTEMS> [options]
+usage: system_runscript <SYSTEMS> [options]

 options:

 -u USER

 -g GROUP

 -t TIMEOUT

-'''

-'''

 -s START_TIME

--1 LABEL
+-l LABEL

--f FTIF
+-f FILE

 <SYSTEMS> can be any of the following:

-name

 ssm (see 'help ssm')

 search:QUERY (see 'help system_search')

-group:GROUP

-channel:CHANNEL
+group: GROUP

+channel: CHANNEL

 Dates can be any of the following:

 Explicit Dates:

 Dates can be expressed as explicit date strings in the YYYYMMDD[HHMM]

 format.
 The year, month and day are required, while the hours and

 minutes are not; the hours and minutes will default to 0000 if no

 values are provided.

 Deltas:

 Dates can be expressed as delta values.
 For example, '2h' would

 mean 2 hours in the future.
 You can also use negative values to

 express times in the past (e.g., -7d would be one week ago).

 Units:

 s -> seconds

 m -> minutes

 h -> hours

 d -> days

 '''